buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 By embracing a pattern-driven approach, **Dribbble can re-use these components and patterns elsewhere on the site**.

 On Dribbble’s [Home](https://dribbble.com) page, for example, we see the shot pattern re-used multiple times to show the latest shots that have been uploaded.
-On the [Teams](https://dribbble.com/teams) page, we see the same pattern – at a smaller size – to showcase the work of different design teams using the service.
+On the [Teams](https://dribbble.com/teams) page, we see the same pattern – **reused at a smaller size** – to showcase the work of different design teams using the service.

 When we focus on featured shots on Dribbble (below) we see **a different pattern, which presents more detailed information**.
 From a functional perspective, clicking on a shot preview opens it in **a modal dialog** – a dialog, or window, that appears **on top of the main window** – focusing your attention on the shot in question and presenting it at a larger size.

-{% include figure.html url="/images/ch3/c3-s2-p3-6-dribbble-featured-shot.png" alt="Dribbble’s Featured Shot Pattern" description="Clicking on an image on Dribbble opens it in a modal dialog, focusing your attention by providing: 1. the details of shot; 2. a larger image of the shot in question; and 3. supplementary information on the shot provided by its designer." %}
+{% include figure.html url="/images/ch3/c3-s2-p3-6-dribbble-featured-shot.png" alt="Dribbble’s Featured Shot Pattern" description="Clicking on an image preview on Dribbble opens it in a modal dialog (at larger viewport sizes), focusing your attention by providing: 1. the details of shot; 2. a larger image of the shot in question; and 3. supplementary information about the shot provided by its designer." %}

 This pattern – which uses more of the viewport – **allows the information to breathe a little more**, thanks to the extra screen real estate used.
-It also provides: the shot details, including metadata on the left, and ‘Save’ and ‘Like’ buttons on the right (1); the shot itself at a larger size (2); and any additional details about the shot that the designer has provided (3).
+It also provides:

++ the shot details, including metadata on the left, and ‘Save’ and ‘Like’ buttons on the right (1);
++ the shot itself at a larger size (2); and
++ any additional details about the shot that the designer has provided (3).

-Scrolling down the page reveals **additional information about the shot** (below) thanks to the use of a number of other patterns.
+Scrolling down the page (below) reveals **additional information about the shot** thanks to the use of a number of other patterns.
 These include:

 + **a description of the shot**, with users’ responses beneath it;
-+ **supplementary information about the shot** including: tags, the shot’s colour palette, the number of times the shot has been viewed, and other details; and
++ **supplementary information about the shot** (1) including: tags, the shot’s colour palette, the number of times the shot has been viewed, and other details; and
-+ **links to other shots**, by the designer in question.
++ **links to other shots** (2), by the designer in question.

 {% include figure.html url="/images/ch3/c3-s2-p3-7-dribbble-featured-shot-details.png" alt="Dribbble’s Featured Shot Pattern Meta Data" description="Underneath the image, Dribbble provides a wide range of metadata about the shot (1) and links to further shots by the designer in question (2)." %}